olivia-sk/landing-page/README.md

 # Assessment 2

 ## Created by

 - Olivia

 ## Description

-- MoodBrew's landing page is where tea enthusiasts can find and purchase blends for every mood, set within a simple, interactive design for seamless shopping.
+- MoodBrew's landing page is a simple, easy-to-use website for buying tea.
+It showcases our special tea blends perfect for any time of day.

 ## Dependencies/Packages Installed

 - npm install @splinetool/react-spline